 La Rambla

-La Rambla, often simply referred to as Las Ramblas, is one of Barcelona’s most famous and vibrant boulevards, stretching for about 1.2 kilometers from Plaça de Catalunya to the Christopher Columbus Monument at Port Vell.
-This iconic pedestrian street is a bustling hub of activity, lined with shops, restaurants, cafes, and street performers, making it a lively and dynamic thoroughfare.
+La Rambla is one of Barcelona’s most famous boulevards, running from Plaça de Catalunya to the Columbus Monument at Port Vell.
+It’s bustling with activity—shops, cafes, flower stalls, and street performers fill the wide pedestrian walkway.

 Casa Batlló